DinoCollalti/DinoCollalti.github.io/_pages/about.md

 Hey there!
 I am a post-doctoral researcher at the University of Bern's Center of Regional Economic Development (CRED).

-My main research interest is in the effect of climate, weather and geography on local economic development.
-Currently, I study the effect of extreme weather on firms, the local aggregate economy, and tourism demand.
+My main research interest is in the effect of climate, history, and geography on local economic development.
+Currently, I am studying the impact of extreme weather on firms and tourism demand in the Caribbean, as well as the long-term consequences of local tourism development in Switzerland.